 AI Vision at scale requires depth, security and flexibility.
 See how Viso Suite delivers.

-1. Computer vision isn’t magic: but the results and impact to your business can be magical.
-By turning cameras into intelligent tools, computer vision allows businesses to monitor, analyse and act on new data in ways once out of reach.
-Whilst it doesn’t initially fix problems directly, it consistently and rapidly reveals what’s really happening, so you are empowered to take action.
+Computer vision isn’t magic.
+But the results and impact on your business can be magical.
+By turning cameras into intelligent tools, computer vision allows businesses to monitor, analyze, and act on new data in ways once out of reach.
+Whilst it doesn’t initially fix problems directly, it consistently and rapidly reveals what’s happening, so you are empowered to take action.

-3. Your existing infrastructure provides you with a great starting point.
-Getting hardware up and running – or efficiently using what already is in place – unlocks the ability to scale rapidly.
+Your existing infrastructure provides you with a great starting point.
+Getting hardware up and running – or efficiently using what is already in place – unlocks the ability to scale rapidly.

-5. Tackle today’s challenges while preparing for tomorrow’s needs.
-Are you building one simple application that will enable you solve for the challenge you have right now?
-It is likely that you will be able to repeat that across multiple sites and reach fast ROI and then consider more applications as you identify additional needs.
+Tackle today’s challenges while preparing for tomorrow’s needs.
+Are you building one simple application that will enable you to solve the challenge you have right now?
+You will likely be able to repeat that across multiple sites and reach fast ROI, and then consider more applications as you identify additional needs.

 Setting the scene: why computer vision, and why is the time for computer vision now?

 Computer vision enables and unlocks changes and improvements at speed.
-It is transforming visual data into actionable insights, and we are starting to see more rapid adoption.
-This is being driven by two forces:
+It transforms visual data into actionable insights, resulting in the rapid adoption we’ve witnessed.
+This is driven by two forces:

 Automation goals

-Businesses are driving AI adoption to improve automation and see computer vision as a way to automate manual oversight tasks.
+Businesses are driving artificial intelligence adoption to improve automation and see computer vision as a way to automate manual oversight tasks.

 Underused infrastructure

-Businesses have already invested heavily in large camera installations for CCTV purposes and now want to do more with the wealth of data that they are already collecting.
+Businesses have already invested heavily in large camera installations for CCTV purposes and now want to do more with the wealth and amount of data that they are already collecting.

 Real-world use cases: from factory floor to warehouse